utkusarioglu/wordpress-react-typescript/API.md

 #### wrt docker prune [options]

 By default, this repo does not clean up its devcontainers.
-Instead, you are offered the `prune` command to easily stop and remove the containers, volumes, and networks associated with your development environment.
+Instead, you are offered the `prune` api to easily stop and remove the containers, volumes, and networks associated with your development environment.

 Before the removal, the command also takes a database backup and puts it inside `backups/sql`.